From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

-See~\cite[Section~6.3]{Calegari07} for a reference on branched surfaces.
-Generally, suppose that $\calB$ is a branched surface.
-The one-skeleton $\calB^{(1)}$ is here called the \emph{branch locus}.
-The branch locus decomposes as a union of \emph{branch components}: these are connected one-manifolds immersed into $M$ meeting (and possibly self-intersecting) only at the vertices of $\calB^{(0)}$.
-The components of $\calB - \calB^{(1)}$ are called the \emph{sectors} of $\calB$.
+The branch locus decomposes as a union of \emph{branch components}: these are connected one-manifolds immersed into $M$ meeting (and possibly self-intersecting) only at the vertices of the zero-skeleton $B^{(0)}$.
+The components of $B - B^{(1)}$ are called the \emph{sectors} of $B$.

-Suppose that $\calT$ is an ideal triangulation of $M$.
-A transverse taut angle structure $\alpha$ on $\calT$ will be called simply a \emph{transverse taut structure}.
-Given $\alpha$, we may isotope the two-skeleton of $\calT$ near each edge, as shown in \reffig{TransverseEdge}, to obtain $\calB(\alpha)$: a co-oriented, non-generic branched surface without vertices~\cite[page~371]{Lackenby00}.
-The branched surface $\calB(\alpha)$ is \emph{taut}~\cite[page~374]{Lackenby00}, and this gives taut ideal triangulations their name.
-Note that the sectors of $\calB(\alpha)$ are exactly the original triangular faces of $\calT$.
+Suppose now that $M$ is a three-manifold equipped with a transverse taut ideal triangulation $\calT$.
+We now isotope the two-skeleton of $\calT$ near each edge, as shown in \reffig{TransverseEdge}, to obtain $B(\calT)$: a co-oriented branched surface without vertices~\cite[page~371]{Lackenby00}.
+The branched surface $B(\calT)$ is \emph{taut}~\cite[page~374]{Lackenby00}; this gives taut ideal triangulations their name.
+Note that the sectors of $B(\calT)$ are exactly the original triangular faces of $\calT$.

-Let $\calB(\cover{\alpha})$ be the lift of $\calB(\alpha)$ to the universal cover $\cover{M}$.
-Hodgson, Rubinstein, Tillmann, and the second author give a thin position argument for the following~\cite[Theorem~6.1]{Hodgson15}.
+Let $\cover{B}$ be the preimage of $B(\calT)$ in the universal cover $\cover{M}$.
+Note that $\cover{B}$ is again a co-oriented branched surface.
+We now have a basic result.